-After obtaining a BSc (Hons) degree (2:1) in Chemistry at Reading University in 1979, Mike started a career with Beecham, in Maidenhead.
+After obtaining a BSc (Hons) degree in Chemistry at Reading University in 1979, Mike started a career with the Beecham corporation.
 He was a business executive and consultant for many years before taking early retirement in 2010, at the age of 52, to focus full-time on gender issues.
 One of his consulting clients was the Conservative party (2006-8).
 Along with many other party members, he cancelled his membership in 2009 after David Cameron announced his intention to employ all-women shortlists for the selection of prospective parliamentary candidates for the next general election.

 The world’s first International Conference on Men’s Issues was hosted by A Voice for Men (AVfM) near Detroit in June 2014.
 It was a huge success, and Mike was one of the speakers.
 A video of his speech, and the associated transcript, can be accessed here.
 All the conference speeches, and related materials, are here.

 J4MB hosted the second International Conference on Men’s Issues at Excel London in July 2016, in association with A Voice for Men.
 The event had 20 speakers (including five women and a Conservative MP, Philip Davies) and drew attendees from 20 countries.
 It was a resounding success, details here.
 A video of Mike’s speech ‘The Political War on Men and Boys’ is here, a video of Philip Davies’s speech ‘The Justice Gender Gap’ here.
 Videos of all the speeches may be found on the J4MB YouTube channel (scroll down to 8-10 July, 2017).

 J4MB seeks to raise public consciousness about the disadvantages and discriminations faced by men and boys in modern Britain, which are primarily the consequence of the state’s actions and inactions.
 The proposed name of the party, and some of the thinking behind launching a political party, were exclusively revealed in Mike’s article published by A Voice for Men in 2013.
 By October 2015 AVfM had published over 60 of Mike’s articles, they’re available here.